Medically reviewed by Drugs.com. Last updated on Dec 16, 2022.

 During a stress test

-A nurse or technician will place sticky patches (electrodes) on your chest, legs and arms.
-Some areas may need to be shaved to help them stick.
-The electrodes have wires connected to an electrocardiogram machine, which records the electrical signals that trigger your heartbeats.
 A cuff on your arm checks your blood pressure during the test.
 You may be asked to breathe into a tube during the test to show how well you're able to breathe during exercise.

-- Moderate to severe chest pain
+- Moderate to severe chest pain.

-- Severe shortness of breath
+- Severe shortness of breath.

-- Abnormally high or low blood pressure
+- Unusually high or low blood pressure.

-- An abnormal heart rhythm
+- An irregular heart rhythm.

 After a stress test